ActiveMQ Examples: Three Industry Use Cases

 Anytime a node goes down, the active node fails over to the passive node within the active data center.
 If the entire active data center goes down, then it fails over to the passive servers.

-Our final use case looks at a toll authority.
+Our final ActiveMQ example looks at a toll authority.
 This organization runs a network of cameras that capture license plate pictures.
 Those pictures are then processed by a program that converts it into a readable license plate number, then a program bills the customer for the cost of the toll.

 In this case, the cameras that capture the picture are treated as producers, since they create the data which is queued and eventually consumed.
 The data, in this case, is an actual picture, which makes it a unique use case.